Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 The actual street in Zhonghe, a crowded district of New Taipei City, is called Huaxin Street (華新街), while the New Taipei City government officially goes with Nanyang Sightseeing Food Street (南洋觀光美食街).

-Little Burma Taiwan is one of the largest immigrant communities in Taiwan and of Burmese-Chinese people outside of Burma itself, and you can even find a few little Burmese temples there, as well as the annual water fight for Songkran (the Thai New Year, around mid-April, not to be confused with Lunar New Year in Taiwan).
+Little Burma Taiwan is one of the largest immigrant communities in Taiwan and of Burmese-Chinese people outside of Burma itself, and you can even find a few little Burmese temples there (read all about Southeast Asian temples here), as well as the annual water fight for Songkran (the Thai New Year, around mid-April, not to be confused with Lunar New Year in Taiwan).

 When I used to teach at Hwa Hsia University of Technology, which lies at the southern end of Burma Street, I ate lunch on Burma Street every day and it was always the highlight of my day.